Andy-Osborne/Recipe-Workshop/testing.md

     - In order to correct this issue I used ``event.preventDefault();`` to stop the default function of the form and allow the message to be shown to the user.

+- Adding and Remove ``.image-zoom-class``

+  - I verified that the jQuery functionality of adding and removing the ``.image-zoom-class`` to recent images on the landing page worked as intended.

+  - This was done by moving the over each image to ensure that it zooms in and once the mouse leaves the image, the class is removed so the image reverts back to its default position.

+  - No issues were discovered with this functionality.

 ##### Landing Page - Breakdown of Views Used

 Associated View - Route: ``/`` Function: ``index()``